mmotley999/hassos-addons/README.md

 A simple MQTT gateway for the X10 CM11a serial interface.
 Supports turning on and off X10 devices using MQTT topics.

+### x10mqttbeta

+Beta/testing version of the x10mqtt repo.
+Currently used for testing CM17A support.

 ## Support

 Please open an issue here on Github.